Gray Two-moment Neutrino Transport: Comprehensive Tests and Improvements for Supernova Simulations: Improved gray neutrino transport

 The choice of energy-averaged neutrino opacities is a natural place to start when investigating the root cause of the discrepancies we observed in our tests.
 There are two apparent potential issues with the opacities defined by \eq{eq:kappaavcor}.
 The accuracy of extrapolating the opacities based on the temperature ratio will decrease as the difference between the neutrino temperature and the fluid temperature increases.
 Furthermore, \eq{eq:kappaav} does not account for the fact that the term $\kappa_H$ in the evolution equations should be averaged with the neutrino momentum density (see \eq{eq:propperkappaH}).

-Since the neutrino transport and the hydrodynamics of any given simulations are inherently non-linear, it can be challenging to construct comparisons that isolate a single component in dynamical simulations.
-We, therefore, base our initial evaluation of the accuracy of the correction applied to the opacities on the hydrostatic 1D simulations.
+Since the neutrino transport and the hydrodynamics of any given simulations are inherently nonlinear, it can be challenging to construct comparisons that isolate a single component in dynamical simulations.
+We, therefore, based our initial evaluation of the accuracy of the correction applied to the opacities on the hydrostatic 1D simulations.
 The properties of the neutrino field, in terms of the neutrino temperature, enters into \eq{eq:kappaavcor}.
-Consequently, a direct comparison between simulations with energy-dependent and grey neutrino transport is complicated, since any change to the neutrino opacities leads to a change in the system's steady state.
+Consequently, a direct comparison between simulations with energy-dependent and gray neutrino transport is complicated, since any change to the neutrino opacities leads to a change in the system's steady state.

-To isolate the test of the averaging procedure we perform the following evaluation: Using the spectral properties of the radiation fields in the simulation with energy-dependent neutrino transport, we compute
+To isolate the test of the averaging procedure we performed the following evaluation: Using the spectral properties of the radiation fields in the simulation with energy-dependent neutrino transport, we computed

 and